Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 Step 2: Evaluate Portfolio Quality

 Climate narratives alone are insufficient.
 Strong long-term investing still depends on fundamentals.
+Use the Ziggma Stock Score to screen for financial quality across holdings.

 Step 3: Look Beyond ESG Labels